How to Design an Accessible Kitchen and Bathroom

 5. A Safe & Accessible Bathroom Oasis

 Designing an accessible bathroom is all about creating a safe and accommodating space for everyone.
 By thoughtfully incorporating the following elements, you can create a bathroom oasis for your home without compromising beauty, style, or safety.
+Here are some suggestions from our professional bathroom designers:

 • Widen doors to a minimum width of 32 inches and incorporate a 5-foot turning radius to ensure sufficient space for wheelchair users to navigate comfortably.